Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdclass.md

     inc :: T -> T | (+ T) & (one T)
     dec :: T -> T | (- T) & (one T)
 ```

+This class defines two additional functions on the type `T`.
+The function *Inc*

 ### `Enum`